Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 4. After discussion with, and the approval of, Julie Smith, I will use some sort of classification of textual statements as behavioral (or not) as the initial scenario.

+## General Format

+Present the behavior analytic scenario as the motivation for the project